SentientUI

 How it works

-Each <Adaptive> component runs an independent ε-greedy multi-armed bandit.
+Each <Adaptive> component runs an independent Thompson Sampling bandit.
 The bandit operates per segment — a combination of the visitor's device class and traffic source.

 DimensionValues